Capitol Theatre (Passaic, New Jersey): Vaudeville and films

-The Capitol Theatre opened on October 7, 1921 with sold-out a concert by the U.S. Marine Band, which helped raise funds for a pipe organ in the city's high school.
+The Capitol Theatre opened on October 7, 1921 with a sold-out concert by the U.S. Marine Band, which helped raise funds for a pipe organ in the city's high school.

 By the 1960s, it was known as the Capitol Cinema, and by 1970s the theater was showing adult films.

 Rock venue

-On June 27, 1971, the popular Fillmore East theater in Manhattan closed, ending owner and rock promoter Bill Graham's stipulation that acts who played at his venue were prohibited from performing at any theater within 75 miles for the following four months.
+On June 27, 1971, the popular Fillmore East theater in New York City closed, ending owner and rock promoter Bill Graham's stipulation that acts who played at his venue were prohibited from performing at any theater within 75 miles for the following four months.
 John Scher, a young rock promoter from West Orange, New Jersey, seized on the closure of the Fillmore East by acquiring the Capitol Theatre and transforming it into a rock venue.

 The first concert at The Capitol Theatre was by The J. Geils Band and Humble Pie on December 16, 1971.

+Jerry Garcia played at the Capitol Theatre over 40 times - either with the Grateful Dead or in one of his many side projects (the Jerry Garcia Band, Old & In The Way, Garcia & Saunders, etc).
+Several of the Grateful Dead shows were released on CD, including the June 17, 1976 performance, which appeared on Dave's Picks Volume 28.

 Kiss recorded side 4 of their 1977 live album, Alive II at this venue.

+On Monday, November 6th, 1978, a Gala Benefit performance to elect Senatorial candidate Bill Bradley was held at the venue.
+The featured musical guest was Parliament-Funkadelic and the Brides Of Funkenstein.

 The theater closed in 1989 for various reasons, including the changing music industry and the 1981 opening of Brendan Byrne Arena at the nearby Meadowlands Sports Complex.
 John Scher had also started to promote concerts at the arena, enabling much of the Capitol Theatre staff to obtain employment there when the theater closed.